 On July 1, 2007, the OPEB Trust was established pursuant to Section 115 of the Internal Revenue Code and separate from the DPERS.
-The OPEB Trust is administered by the DPERS Board of Directors.
+The OPEB Trust is administered by the DPERS's Board of Directors.
 Policy for and management of the OPEB benefits provided to retirees are the responsibility of the State.
 No stand-alone financial report is issued for the OPEB Trust.

 The OPEB Trust is a single-employer, defined benefit plan.
 The OPEB Trust provides retirement medical coverage to pensioners and their eligible dependents in the State Employees', Judiciary, Open State Police, and Closed State Police pension plans.
-The State of Delaware has elected to assume the OPEB liability on behalf of employees who participate in the State's pension plan but are employed at outside agencies including Delaware State University, University of Delaware, Delaware State Housing Authority, Delaware Charter Schools, and Delaware Solid Waste Authority.
+The State has elected to assume the OPEB liability on behalf of employees who participate in the State's pension plan but are employed at outside agencies including Delaware State University, University of Delaware, Delaware State Housing Authority, Delaware Charter Schools, and Delaware Solid Waste Authority.

-Membership of the plan consisted of the following at June 30, 2015:
+Membership of the plan consisted of the following at June 30,:

-Retirees and beneficiaries receiving benefits 20,970
+2016 2015

-Terminated plan members entitled to, but not yet receiving,
+Retirees and beneficiaries receiving benefits Terminated plan members entitled to, but not 20,970 20,970

-benefits 3,205
+yet receiving, benefits 3,205 3,205

-Active eligible plan members 36,748
+Active eligible plan members 36,748 36,748

-Total 60,923
+Totals 60,923 60,923